By: Marilyn L. Davis

 Refine your summary, take out all the unnecessary words, and you’re starting to master the “turn a scanner into a reader” approach to blogging.
 When you have an appealing summary and catchy tweet, people will come to read the rest.

 Passionate writing isn’t just for steamy romances.
 What do you like to talk about?
 There’s a clue to your passions.
 And if it’s the topic you select for your blog, then half of your job is done for you.
-You’ve already discussed your post, now write it.
+You’ve already thought about and probably discussed your topic with friends, family, or co-workers, now write it.

 And people like to share information that resonated with them or made their lives easier.
 They also get to look well-informed when they share a post that is relevant to their audiences, family, and friends.